 A Broker is an intermediary who helps/guides an investor on different avenues of investment available.
 It also facilitates the process of investment.
 Some of the notable brokers in India are – Zerodha, Five Paisa, Motilal Oswal, Angel Broking, etc.

 It is the fee that is paid to the broker for the service provided.
 For example, in the case of mutual funds, brokers act as distributors and sell units of the fund on behalf of the fund house.
 Thus, the fund house pays a brokerage (usually a percentage of the transaction value) to the broker for getting investments from investors.

 It is an index that reflects the price of the 30 companies that are listed on the Bombay Stock Exchange (BSE).
 These 30 companies are usually the largest companies in the index and provide a good representation of the overall market movement.
 Also known as Sensex or Sensitive Index, the index is considered a common benchmark for evaluating funds.

 The period during which the price of stock keeps rising, and investors/participants are on a continuous buying spree.
 The period generally results in a rising price for the shares.

 Capital gains are the profit realized upon the sale of securities, and other capital assets such as mutual fund units.
-These gains are classified as short-term capital gain or long-term capital gain depending on the period of holding the instrument.
+These gains are classified as short-term capital gains or long-term capital gains depending on the period of holding the instrument.

 Close-ended schemes are mutual fund schemes that have a defined maturity period.
 An investor can invest in such schemes only during the first issue.
 An investor can exit the invest by two-manner – either at maturity of the scheme or by selling the units if the scheme is listed on a stock exchange.
 The selling price in the case of listing could differ from the NAV due to the demand and supply of units on the exchange.